Dan Hicks (sportscaster): Olympics

 Hicks has been regularly involved in NBC's Olympic Games coverage.
 During the Summer Olympics, he is the stroke-by-stroke announcer for swimming, a role he has held since 1996 with lead color commentator Rowdy Gaines, and was the play-by-play announcer for speed skating for the Winter Olympics in 2002, 2006 and 2010.
 He moved to alpine skiing for the 2014 and 2018 Games, taking over for the retired Tim Ryan, in addition to formerly serving as co-host of the Closing Ceremony.
 At the 2000 Summer Olympics, Hicks called diving, a role he returned to for a single day at the 2012 Summer Olympics in London, subbing for Ted Robinson, who was assigned to call the gold medal match in men's tennis on the same day.
 At the 2002 Winter Olympics and 2004 Summer Olympics, Hicks served as late-night anchor, although in 2004, Pat O'Brien served as late-night host for the first week of the games because of Hicks' swimming duties.
 Hicks also hosted the former CNBC show The Olympic Show.

 One of Hicks' most memorable calls came during the men's 4×100 freestyle relay at the 2008 Summer Olympics, as he announced the USA's come-from-behind win over France:

-The United States trying to hang on to second; they should get the Silver medal.
-Australia is in Bronze territory right now, but Lezak is closing a little bit on Bernard.
-Can the veteran chase him down and pull off a shocker here?
-"Well there's no doubt that he's tightening up!"
-Bernard is losing some ground.
-Here comes Lezak!
-UNBELIEVABLE AT THE END!
-HE'S DONE IT!
-THE U.S. HAS DONE IT!
-"HE DID IT!"
-A NEW WORLD RECORD!
-"HE DID IT!
-HE DID IT!"
-Phelps' hope's alive!